tomknig/TOMSMorphingLabel/README.md

 # TOMSMorphingLabel
-TOMSMorphingLabel provides configurable morphing transitions between text values of a label.
+Configurable morphing transitions between text values of a label.
 Triggering the animation is as easy as setting the labels `text` property.

 ## Demo